Meet the Santa Claus of Marsiling - who has something extra for the kids this year

 SINGAPORE: It's Christmas - and at Woodlands Street 13, Santa Claus and his sleigh are parked at the entrance of the car park next to Block 179.

-But the real Santa is Mr Tan Koon Tat, the man who has brought festive cheer to the neighbourhood year after year - rain or shine, Christmas, Chinese New Year, Hari Raya or Deepavali, for at least a decade.
+But the real Santa is Mr Tan Koon Tat, the man who has brought festive cheer to the neighbourhood with his displays year after year - rain or shine, Christmas, Chinese New Year, Hari Raya or Deepavali, for at least a decade.

 Mr Tan's generosity is well-known among his neighbours.
 Even those who do not know him well would pop by come Christmas-time to see if his trademark decorations are up.